You know the way to go: it's cut in the dirt at your feet

 What other examples can you think of?

-For a long time web developers had no way to see how users behaved on their site.
+Ddevelopers have struggled to see how users engage with their websites, apps, and products.
 Outcomes could be measured using analytical services (e.g. Google Analytics), but actually seeing where users are going and intuiting what they’re trying to do in any given situation was near impossible.

 It’s a little known fact that the original code name for FullStory was CowPaths.